eugenetriguba/bolt/README.md

 Bolt is a command-line tool designed to simplify and streamline your database migration process.

 🌟 Key Features:
 - **SQL-Powered Flexibility**: 🧩 - Write your migration scripts in plain SQL.
-This gives you the full power and familiarity of SQL, ensuring that you're not limited by the constraints of a specific DSL (Domain Specific Language).
+This gives you the full power and familiarity of SQL.

 - **Bidirectional Migrations**: 🔀 - With support for both 'up' (migrating) and 'down' (downgrading) migrations, Bolt provides complete control over your database versions.